Skip to content

 def("DATA", env.files[0])

-def also supports basic row filtering options that control how many rows you want to insert in the prompt.
+def also supports basic row filtering options that control how many rows you want to insert into the prompt.

 def("DATA", env.files[0], {